a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-object.md

 1. Sprite logic (loading in images, scaling images, flipping images, defining a bounding box which can be thought of as a "hurtbox")
 2. Animation support and logic (and the ability to switch between different animations)
-3. Graphical support -- will automatically handle drawing graphics in correct location based on map/camera position
+3. Graphical support -- will automatically handle drawing graphics at the correct screen location based on map/camera position
 4. Collision detection with other GameObjects, including collision detection with map set pieces (like map tiles)

 ## Subclassing GameObject